ykyadmas/Product-management-system/README.md

 - Copy the MongoDB connection key.

-- Create a .env file in the project directory and paste the MongoDB connection key.
+- in .env file(already existed in next.config.js) paste the MongoDB connection key.
 Replace crud with your

 project name.